tintin10q/general-ots/README.md

     print(f"SignatureChain: {i + 1} = {len(OTSBob.sign(b'').to_bytes())} bytes")
 ```

+You can also export as `.toml` files (which looks way better) but then you need to install the toml dependency using:
+`pip install toml`.

 ## The General OTS protocol:

 [Sha3-256](https://en.wikipedia.org/wiki/SHA-3) is used as both H0 and H1.